roeszler/kapthol/README.md

 ---
 __Typography__

-Typograohy was evaluated in line with the themes and brand aiming for a the non-corporate nature of business owner / managers.
+Typography was evaluated in line with the themes and brand aiming for a the non-corporate nature of business owner / managers.
   - Bold main
   - Smooth easy to read content
   - Excellent contrast